top of page

 MARK GEARD

 MAAT.
 Clinical (First Class Honours).
 MDes.
-(Distinction) Registered Member ANZACARTA, ACC Registered
+(Distinction)

 An arts therapy session may employ any of a number of modalities such as drawing, painting, writing, sculpture, movement, visualizations and meditation, depending on the needs of the client.
 It is important to note, however, that one does not need any artistic skill or experience to benefit from these sessions.
 Complicated and confusing emotions, often so hard to express in thoughts and words, can be made conscious and illuminated through creative artistic approaches.
 Fears, stresses and anxieties, so prevalent in today’s world, can be successfully ameliorated through carefully guided creative processes.
 I am interested in transformative pathways in healing and self-awareness, and the source of a client’s desire and will to implement change.